barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 ## Using system ITK or VTK

 If you wish to use a pre-compiled system version of either ITK or VTK, it must be a compatible version for the ANTs source you are working from.
 The ITK version changes most frequently.
 The required ITK version can be found in the ANTs source [here](https://github.com/ANTsX/ANTs/blob/master/SuperBuild/External_ITKv5.cmake) and the VTK version [here](https://github.com/ANTsX/ANTs/blob/master/SuperBuild/External_VTK.cmake).
-These files also show the required options for building ITK and VTK for compatibility with ANTs.
+These files also show the [required modules for building ITK](https://github.com/ANTsX/ANTs/blob/d30526f9cb5159bc0a3e9011f7ae5f409b3634c8/SuperBuild/External_ITKv5.cmake#L114-L138) and VTK for compatibility with ANTs.